Cordeltadigital/react-forms/README.md

 }
 ```

-Simple dotted notation can be used to create deep object structures:
+Simple dotted notation can be used to create deep object structures, and using `type="number"` will coerce the provided
+value to a Number type.:

 ```jsx
 <Form>